You're an educator at heart, so you've always found your job rewarding. It doesn't matter to you that you're not swimming in cash.

 So what are these requirements?

-You have to teach at a low-income school for at least five years.
+You have to teach full time at a low-income school for at least five complete and consecutive academic years.
 You can also teach a specific subject in an area in which there is a shortage of teachers who teach that subject.

-If you're not sure that your school qualifies as a low-income school, the program has a database which allows teachers to check the status of the schools at which they teach.
+If you're not sure that your school qualifies as a low-income school, there is an Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits which allows teachers to check the status of the schools at which they teach.

 Out of all of the programs which offer loan forgiveness for teachers, the Teacher Loan Forgiveness Program is perhaps the most aptly named program on our list.